qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: **Does not add topological points**

-   This tool does not add topological points to existing geometries.
+   This tool does not add points to existing polygon geometries even if topological editing is enabled and a point on the new geometry falls on the bounding line of an existing polygon geometry.
    If geometry precision is activated on the edited layer, the resulting geometry might not exactly follow an existing geometry.